boolfalse/clearcaches/README.md

 [![License](https://poser.pugx.org/boolfalse/clearcaches/license)](https://packagist.org/packages/boolfalse/clearcaches)

-Package for clearing/recreating all Laravel caches, and for dropping all DB tables.
+Package for clearing/recreating all Laravel caches, for dropping all DB tables, and flushing all Laravel sessions.
 It's a package created for easy development.
 This package is my first created package.
 So I will glad to hear any advices and suggestions.

 ## Package Installation: